juliakorea/juliakorea.github.io/latest/_sources/src/sphinx-rtd-theme/README.txt

 to build a toc without it rendering in your index.

 By default, the navigation will "stick" to the screen as you scroll.
-However if your toc is vertically too large, it will revert to static positioning.
-To disable the sticky nav altogether change the setting in ``conf.py``.
+However if your toc is vertically too large, it revert to static positioning.
+To disable the sticky nav alltogether change the setting in ``conf.py``.

 Contributing or modifying the theme
 ===================================

 The sphinx_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
 I'm using bower_ to manage these dependencies and sass_ to build the css.
-The good news is I have a very nice set of grunt_ operations that will not only load these dependencies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
+The good news is I have a very nice set of grunt_ operations that will not only load these dependecies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
 The bad news is this means you'll need to set up your environment similar to that of a front-end developer (vs. that of a python developer).
 That means installing node and ruby.